-A few years ago while photographing Speckled Mousebirds in the bushes of my hotel in Addis Ababa, I fell and sprained my ankle.
+A few years ago while photographing Speckled Mousebirds of my hotel in Addis Ababa, I fell and sprained my ankle.
 No doubt aided by the altitude, it was swollen and sore, but I didn’t think it required medical attention.
 I investigated renting crutches, but no option existed.
 The hotel had one wheelchair from the 80s, which I could use while on its premises.
 But I had come to speak at a conference, so I was on the move.

 For the next three days, I was wheeled to a taxi at the front door.
-On arrival at the conference, I was picked up and carried up several flights of stairs and around the venue as required, including up to the podium when I spoke.
-I wanted to go gift shopping for handmade scarves that Ethiopia is famous for and, again, was warmly carried from shop to shop.
+On arrival at the conference, I was scooped up and carried several flights of stairs and around the conference as required, including up to the podium when I spoke.
+I wanted to go gift shopping for handmade scarves that Ethiopia is famous for, again, I was warmly carried from shop to shop.

 None of my carriers expected a tip and said the same thing.
 I was a guest in their country; it was their duty to help me.
 I gave each one something, but only two accepted it after I insisted.
 Open-hearted generosity has been my experience throughout the continent.